pepkit/pepkit.github.io/_docs/project_config.md

 ### Project config section: implied_columns

 ``implied_columns`` lets you infer additional attributes, which can be useful for pipeline arguments.
+For instance, it may that one sample attribute implies several more.
+Rather than encoding these each as separate, non-varying columns in the annotation sheet, you may simply indicate in the `project_config.yaml` that samples of a certain type should automatically inherit additional attributes.

 Example: